 We highlight 3 key reasons why new employees are more vulnerable and how to keep them safe.

-1. Lack of experience: Everyone has to start from somewhere and it will take some time for new employees to be used to working in a new industry or workplace.
+1. Lack of experience.
+Everyone has to start from somewhere.
+It will take some time for new employees to be used to working in a new industry or workplace.
 Lack of experience is a major factor when it comes to accidents and injuries at work.
 The best way to solve this is by providing the right induction and training for new staff so that they can ease into their role and understand some of the key hazards of their working environment.

-2. Hesitant or reluctant to raise concerns: Sometimes it’s difficult for new employees to raise concerns over minor safety issues or worst case scenario, don’t actually know the procedure when they start a new role.
+2. Hesitant or reluctant to raise concerns.
+Sometimes it’s difficult for new employees to raise concerns over minor safety issues.
+The worst case scenario is they don’t know the procedure when they start a new role.
 This increases the chance of work place accidents or injuries.
 Employers should constantly encourage workers to identify and report any hazards to their immediate line manager.
 New employees should also be shown how to report the hazards and include them in company safety programs or signing up to be a safety steward.

-3. Personal protection: It will take time for new starters to understand their job role and what they are required to do on a day to day basis.
-This means that they may not understand the obvious hazards of their role.
+3. Personal protection.
+It will take time for new starters to understand their job role.
+This means that they may not understand the obvious hazards.
 For instance; using heavy machinery, lifting heavy loads or even working alone.
 The following are some of the key personal protection solutions that would be ideal for a new employee

 Employers also have to take into consideration that each new employee is unique and they all learn differently.
 They should be given the time to develop their skills, check if they have understood their training and encourage them to ask questions if they are unsure of any aspect of their training, especially Health & Safety.